IBX-EDU/.github/profile/README.md

-## IBX Organization for Teaching and Mentoring Projects
+## IBX Organization for Teaching Students and Mentoring Projects